 The quality of encounters always depends on the setting in which they can take place.
 That was difficult at the crowded events of the past.
 Everyone had to be close to each other to be able to understand each other.
 Protocol officers created moments of calm by pausing time: in the eye of the storm, where the real meeting could take place.

-This peace of mind is now the result of the small scale of the new event in the coronavirus pandemic era.
+This peace of mind is the result of small scale of the new events in the coronavirus pandemic era.
 You can create that peace of mind by means of a protocol-based approach, so that people naturally keep a distance of two meters from each other.
-Because of the peace of mind, people can see, hear and ‘read’ each other well, so that even an intimate conversation is possible.
+Because of this peace of mind, people can see, hear and ‘read’ each other well, so that even an intimate conversation is possible.

 More yield, not more expensive

 Does this make the event more expensive?
-No, the total costs remain the same, but the costs per head increase because you invite fewer people.
+No, the total costs remain the same, but the costs per head increase because fewer people are invited.
 However, there is more quality in return.
-Because you think more carefully about which who are the essential relationships you should invite, each event will ultimately deliver more quality.
+Because you think more carefully about which are the essential relationships and who you should invite, each event will ultimately deliver more in quality.